LazaUK/AIFoundry-AgentsV2-Codex/README.md

 ### 3.1 Tool Definitions
 The agent is equipped with two tools to enable retrieval of the latest stock market information for the requested industry sector:
-- **WebSearchTool**: Used to crawl the live web and identify current market leaders by ticker;
+- **WebSearchTool**: Used to crawl the live Web and identify current market leaders by ticker;
 - **MCPTool**: Connects to the Alpha Vantage's MCP service to fetch specific fundamentals and news once tickers are identified.

 ``` Python